Limited performance run - early booking recommended

 Shoulder-padded passengers scatter as your new leader stands tall atop a cliff.

-“Dost though attend me?”
+“Dost thou attend me?”

 Venture through an island full of noises in this radical adaptation of a 400-year-old story and decide for yourself, who really holds the power?